farbs-softwares/eventconnects/README.md

 1. In the frappe-bench directory, run `bench start` and keep it running.
 Open a new terminal session and cd into the `frappe-bench` directory.
 1. Run the following commands:
     ```sh
-    bench new-site lms.test
+    bench new-site eventsconnect.test
-    bench get-app lms
+    bench get-app eventsconnect
-    bench --site lms.test install-app lms
+    bench --site eventsconnect.test install-app eventsconnect
-    bench --site lms.test add-to-hosts
+    bench --site eventsconnect.test add-to-hosts

- 1. Now, you can access the site at `http://lms.test:8000`
+ 1. Now, you can access the site at `http://eventsconnect.test:8000`

 ## Deployment
-Frappe LMS is an app built on top of the Frappe Framework.
+Frappe Events Connect is an app built on top of the Frappe Framework.
 So, you can follow any deployment guide for hosting a Frappe Framework-based site.

 ### Managed Hosting
-Frappe LMS can be deployed in a few clicks on [Frappe Cloud](https://frappecloud.com/marketplace/apps/lms).
+Frappe Events Connect can be deployed in a few clicks on [Frappe Cloud](https://frappecloud.com/marketplace/apps/eventsconnect).

 ### Self-hosting
 If you want to self-host, you can follow official [Frappe Bench Installation](https://github.com/frappe/bench#installation) instructions.

 ## Bugs and Feature Requests
-If you find any bugs or have a feature idea for the app, feel free to report them here on [GitHub Issues](https://github.com/frappe/lms/issues).
+If you find any bugs or have a feature idea for the app, feel free to report them here on [GitHub Issues](https://github.com/frappe/eventsconnect/issues).
 Make sure you share enough information (app screenshots, browser console screenshots, stack traces, etc) for project maintainers.

 ## License
 Distributed under [GNU AFFERO GENERAL PUBLIC LICENSE](license.txt)